Welcome to the London Centre for Implant and Aesthetic Dentistry (LCIAD). Your peace of mind starts here…

 If you are unable to proceed with the full recommended plan of treatment due to time or financial constraints, please allow us to advise you on the best alternatives to suit your time and budget.
 As long as we agree on strategy there is always a way to resolve your problems.

-Our patient care coordinator will then collect payment or arrange finance as appropriate for the first phase of your treatment.
 More details on your payment choices and practice fees can be found here on our fees and payment choices page.

 10. Completion of treatment and commencement of hygiene maintenance programme

-Your treatment should proceed and be completed as indicated on your Preliminary or Full Dental Report.
+Your treatment should proceed and be completed as indicated on your Full Dental Report.
 All of your treatment will be documented photographically and you are welcome to copies of all your photographs at the end of treatment upon request.

 Once your treatment has been completed, we provide a final complimentary review appointment from where your future guarantees will commence as per LCIAD’s Terms and Conditions.